MichaelBell/tt09-8b10b-decoder-hd/docs/info.md

 This project is designed to allow various tests of Tiny Tapeout timing, using the High Speed cell library.

-It includes two 16-bit shift registers and a 12x12 multiplier.
+It includes two 16-bit shift registers and a 13-bit x 13-bit multiplier.

 ## How it works